 In March 2023, the FRB created the Bank Term Funding Program to support American businesses and households by making additional funding available to eligible depository institutions.
 This program offers loans up to one year in length to banks, savings associations, credit unions, and other eligible depository institutions pledging any collateral eligible for purchase by the FRB in open market operations, such as U.S. Treasuries, U.S. agency securities, and U.S. agency mortgage-backed securities.
-These assets will be valued at par.
-Truist has not accessed funding from this program.
+Truist has the ability to borrow from the Bank Term Funding program.
+As part of its contingency planning, Truist periodically tests access to the Bank Term Funding Program, but does not consider it to be a business as usual funding channel.